doherty100/azuresandbox/terraform-azurerm-sql/README.md

 Smoke testing | ~ 15 minutes
 De-provisioning | ~ 5 minutes

-### Getting started with default settings
+## Getting started

 This section describes how to provision this quick start using default settings.

-* Create required secrets in shared key vault
-  * Define values to be used for the following secrets:
-    * *adminuser*: the admin user name to use when provisioning the new Azure SQL Database logical server.
-    * *adminpassword*: the admin password to use when provisioning the new Azure SQL Database logical server.
-Note that the password must meet SQL Server [Password Complexity](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) requirements.
-Be sure to use the escape character "\\" before any [metacharacters](https://www.gnu.org/software/bash/manual/bash.html#Definitions) in your password.
-  * Run `./pre-deploy.sh -u "MyAdminUserName" -p "MyStrongAdminPassword"` using the values defined previously.
+* Run `./bootstrap.sh` using the default settings or your own custom settings.
-* Run `./run-gen-tfvarsfile.sh` to generate *terraform.tfvars*.
-* Run `terraform init`.
-* Run `terraform apply`.
+* Run `terraform init` and note the version of the *azurerm* provider installed.

-### Getting started with custom settings

-This section describes how to provision this quick start using custom settings.
-Refer to [Perform custom quick start deployment](https://github.com/doherty100/azurequickstarts#perform-custom-quick-start-deployment) for more details.

-* Create required secrets in shared key vault
-  * Define values to be used for the following secrets:
-    * *adminuser*: the admin user name to use when provisioning the new Azure SQL Database logical server.
-    * *adminpassword*: the admin password to use when provisioning the new Azure SQL Database logical server.
-Note that the password must meet SQL Server [Password Complexity](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) requirements.
-Be sure to use the escape character "\\" before any [metacharacters](https://www.gnu.org/software/bash/manual/bash.html#Definitions) in your password.
-  * Run `./pre-deploy.sh -u "MyAdminUserName" -p "MyStrongAdminPassword"` using the values defined previously.
-* Run `cp run-gen-tfvarsfile.sh run-gen-tfvarsfile-private.sh` to ensure custom settings don't get clobbered in the future.
+* Run `terraform validate` to check the syntax of the configuration.
-* Edit `run-gen-tfvarsfile-private.sh`.
-  * -d: Change to a different *sql_database_name* if desired.
-  * -t: Change to a different *tags* map if desired.
-  * Save changes.
-* Run `./run-gen-tfvarsfile-private.sh` to generate *terraform.tfvars*.
-* Run `terraform init`.
+* Run `terraform plan` and review the plan output.
-* Run `terraform apply`.
+* Run `terraform apply` to apply the configuration.

 ## Resource index

-This section provides an index of the 2 resources included in this quick start.
+This section provides an index of the 8 resources included in this quick start.

 ### Azure SQL Database logical server